The Jury Process

 CLICK HERE to apply for festival eligibility using JotForm

 We look forward to hearing from you.
 You’ll be notified via email when we receive your application.
-The jury will review the applications and you’ll be notified as to their decision within two weeks of the deadline.
+The jury will review the applications and you’ll be notified as to their decision within three weeks of the deadline.
 The jury’s decision is final.